Happy New Year! What better way to celebrate the final day of our calendar than with a debut author?!

 (Sounds like a nice ‘peaceful’ time!!)

 ‘What is your favourite story to read at Christmas?
 A Christmas Carol by Charles Dickens.
-Christmas is the perfect time for spooky stories – when it’s snowy and dark outside and you’re tucked up snugly inside with a hot drink and your feet slowly toasting by the fire.
+Christmas is the perfect time for spooky stories – when it’s snowy and dark outside and you’re tucked up snugly inside with a hot drink and your feet slowly t

 If you could have Christmas dinner with anyone (alive today or person from history) who would it be?
 I would choose Sue Townsend (author of the brilliant Adrian Mole books, who died in 2014).
 I think she would have been a fascinating and hilarious dinner companion.